-- Third and Form Form pupils participate in the Royal Society of Chemistry's Top of the Bench competition.
+- Third and Fourth Form pupils participate in the Royal Society of Chemistry's Top of the Bench competition.

 - Lower Sixth pupils compete in the Cambridge Chemistry Challenge which aims to stretch and challenge students interested in chemistry, and will provide an excellent experience for anyone considering taking their studies further.